 Q: 1.
 At what age do you begin accepting students?

 A: Students entering Pre-K3 must be three years old by September 30th of the year in which they will begin school.
 Students entering Pre-K must be four years old by September 30th of the year in which they will begin school.
 Students entering Kindergarten must be five years old by September 30th of the year in which they will begin school.

 Q: 2.
 What grades do you offer?

-A: Sacred Heart offers two sections of grades Pre-K through 8.
-We accept applications each year for grades Pre-K through.
+A: Sacred Heart offers grades Pre-K3 through 8.
+We accept applications each year for grades Pre-K3 through seventh grade.

-A: The maximum class sizes are as follows: Pre-K3 – 18 students with a full-time teacher and assistant in each class; Pre-K4 – 24 students with a full-time teacher and assistant in each class; Kindergarten through 5th grade – 28 students with a full-time teacher assistant in Kindergarten and 1st; 6th through 8th grades – 30 students.
+A: The maximum class sizes are as follows: Pre-K3 – 18 students with a full-time teacher and assistant in each class; Pre-K4 – 24 students with a full-time teacher and assistant in each class; Kindergarten through 5th grade – 28 students with a full-time teacher assistant in Kindergarten, 1st, and 2nd; 6th through 8th grades – 30 students.

 Q: 4.
 How early should I apply for your pre-kindergarten 3 and pre-kindergarten 4 programs?